newguy7/EmailSender/README.md

 # EmailSender
-Sending email using smtp server for gmail viewing the email using the subject line
+# Sending email using smtp server for gmail
+# Viewing the email using the subject line